jsr029/Rakotonirina_JeanSebastien_13_03072022/README.md

     <img src="./img/openApi.png" alt="Swagger" />
   </div>

-This a schema of what are the possible requests or/and possible responses from the API
+This is a kind of schema about what are the possible requests or/and possible responses from the API